FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Motivation and Background

 We also evaluate local models updating failure at satellite networks.
 According to our Starlink measurement traces, we use Linux traffic control, tc~\cite{hubert2002linux} to emulate satellite networks condition.
 We set contact time $\Delta t$ ranging from 5 to 15 minutes~\cite{duggen2007subduction}, and packet loss rate at 100\% when out of contact time immediately via tc.
-In this experiment, we deploy three satellites, and the result of that experiment is shown in Fig.~\ref{sfig:update_fail}.
+In this experiment, we deploy three satellites\footnote{{In practical deployment, the number of satellites involved during the contact time far exceeds three~\cite{ahmmed2022digital}, resulting in lower transmission rate, thus posing greater challenges for uplink model transmission.
+Therefore, despite larger GS being equipped with a large antenna with higher transmit power, the uplink model transmission problem is still challenging.}}, and the result of that experiment is shown in Fig.~\ref{sfig:update_fail}.
 The ideal case assuming no uplink rate limitation has the best performance, but the other two cases lose at least one satellite to participate in training leading to worse performance.
 The reason is that in the FL model aggregation phase, more satellites can integrate more data into model training~\cite{chen2022federated}.
 In short, uplink communication of LEO satellites heavily affects FL training performance in practice.